EP2400 Network Algorithms 7.5 credits

 Part of programme

-- Master's Program, Communication Systems, 120 credits, year 2, Conditionally Elective
+- Master's Programme, Communication Systems, 120 credits, year 2, Conditionally Elective

-- Master's Program, Network Services and Systems, 120 credits, year 2, Conditionally Elective
+- Master's Programme, Network Services and Systems, 120 credits, year 2, Conditionally Elective

-- Master's Program, Security and Mobile Computing, 120 credits, year 2, Conditionally Elective
+- Master's Programme, Security and Mobile Computing, 120 credits, year 2, Conditionally Elective

 The main goal is to expose studens to algorithms that are essential for new technologies, in form of projects with an experimental flavor.

 Example of topics, which can vary from year-to-year: · algorithms for data aggregation in networks and distributed systems· algorithms for distributed search· algorithms for distributed configurations· algorithms for distributed trust and reputation schemes

 For single course students: 120 credits and documented proficiency in English B or equivalent

 All literature will be made available through the course site.